prem-kumar-verma/CTF/Challenges/Cryptography.md

 **Hashing** - Hashing is the process of converting the information into a key using a hash function.
 The original information cannot be retrieved from the hash key by any means.

+### Types of cryptography

+- **SYMMETRIC KEY CRYPTOGRAPHY** - It is the simplest kind of encryption technique that involves only 1 key to encrypt and decrypt the most popular symmetric key cryptography system is DES(DATA ENCRYPTION system)

+- **ASYMMETRIC KEY CRYPTOGRAPHY** - It is also called public key cryptography, It uses two keys in a pair of key for encryption and Decryption

+    1.)
+Public key- known to everyone

+    2.) private key- known only to that particular person

+    ****important**** A message that is encrypted using a public key can only be decrypted using a private key

+    and the message encrypted using private key can be decrypted only with a public key

+    some popular assymetric key are RSA, DSA, Elliptic cureve etc.